camunda/camunda-docs-cawemo/content/technical-guide/user-management/_index.md

 It is also possible to revoke the Cawemo authorization for specific users or groups.
 For instance, you can define Cawemo on a global scale, but exclude the `engineers` group:

 {{< img src="Admin-RevokeGroupAccess.png" title="Revoke Cawemo Access for group 'engineers' in Admin" >}}

+{{< note title="Uniqueness of email addresses" class="warning" >}}
+In certain situations Cawemo will send out email notifications to users, e.g. to let them know that they have been added to a project.
+The notification feature obviously requires the user records as managed in the Camunda BPM platform to have email addresses.
+In addition, these also need to be unique.
+Users with no or non-unique email addresses may not receive any notification emails.
+{{< /note >}}